Question: Is this program fully taught in English?

 No, your Master degree will not be of any relevance.
 The decisive GPA is the one of your qualifying Bachelor's degree.

 Question: Is any work experience, letter of recommendation or a motivation letter beneficial for my application?

 Work experience may be considered in the admission process, please submit all relevant documents (qualfied job certificates) to UNIASSST e.V. who will check the documents.
 Currently, other information will not be considered in the admission process.

 Question: When and how can I apply for this program?

-You can apply between April 15 and June 15 for the winter term 2019/20.
+You can apply between April 15 and June 15 for each winter term.
 Please find all the information regarding application and admission here.
 Please note that international students have to apply via UNIASSIST e.V.
-Since UNIASSIST e.V. requires about three weeks for checking the documents, I urgently recommend applying as soon as possbile, at least in May, to not delay the application process!
+Since UNIASSIST e.V. requires about three weeks for checking the documents, it is urgently recommended to apply as soon as possbile, at least in May, to not delay the application process!

 Question: When and how do I receive notification about my admission?

-You should receive notification about your admission approximately at the end of June / beginning of July by email.
+You should receive notification about your admission in the first half of July by email.